The Baptism of the Lord

 Second Reading: Acts of the Apostles 10:34-38 or St. Paul’s Letter to Titus 2:11-14, 3:4-7

 Today concludes the Christmas Season and brings us to the beginning of Ordinary Time.
 It might seem that ‘Ordinary Time’ doesn’t fit in with the spirit of the day or the intention of those who chose the name for the time between Advent/Christmas and Lent/Easter.
-Since God becoming one of us in Jesus in the Incarnation is – as the sports pundits like to say – a game changer, any time that comes after the Incarnation can never be called ordinary.
+Because the Incarnation, God becoming one of us in Jesus, is – as the sports pundits like to say – a game changer, any time that comes after the Incarnation can never be called ordinary.
 So what’s the reason for us entering Ordinary Time?

-The opposite of order is chaos, and anyone who has ever experienced any home damage due to natural causes understands very clearly the difference between order and chaos.
+When each Christian, no matter her or his political leanings, is baptized there is a cleansing of disorder and a bestowal of order.
 In the life of a newly baptized infant the order might not be seen, yet it is there and it is real.
 That child is, like all Christians, someone who in the moment of baptism had a voice from heaven say, “You are my beloved child; with you I am well pleased.”

 The public ministry of Jesus included both teachings and miracles, and in these He gave us a dual legacy that we are called to uphold.
 All of the baptized are called to know and pass on what Jesus has taught – in its entirety, including the hard parts – but always to pass it on in love and charity, keeping in mind that those who most need to hear the hard parts are usually the most wounded and in need of the miracle of God’s love and mercy.

-So as we begin this new year let us take advantage of this wonderful opportunity to live out our legacy as beloved children of God.
-Let us do all in our power to bring order into the chaos of the lives of those with whom we come in contact.
-And let us do so by imitating the humility of a sinless Man Who, despite being the Incarnation of the eternal Logos, was willing to submit to the waters of baptism as the means whereby order could begin to be restored to a chaotic world.
+So as we begin this year and enter ordered time, let us concentrate our efforts on leaving behind all of the bad that accumulated in 2020.
+Let us take advantage of this wonderful opportunity to live out our legacy as beloved children of God.
+Let us do all in our power to bring order into the chaos of the world and of the lives of those with whom we come in contact.
+And let us do so by imitating the humility of a sinless Man Who submitted to the waters of baptism as an act that brought order to a chaotic world.
+Only then can we hope that God will look at our lives and say, “You are My beloved child; with you I am well pleased.”